-You may use any of the reporting options listed above, but the response will be handled by the University’s Title IX coordinator.
-Fordham’s interim Title IX Coordinator is Patricia Scaglione, the director of equity and compliance (TitleIX@fordham.edu, 718-817-3112, Cunniffe House 114).
-The Department of Public Safety and the dean of students will coordinate and assist in the investigation conducted by this office into any complaints involving staff or faculty, and play the main role in providing support for you separate from the investigation.
+You may use any of the reporting options listed above, but the investigation will be handled by the University’s Title IX coordinator.
+Fordham’s Title IX Coordinator is Kareem Peat (TitleIX@ fordham.edu, 718-817-3112, Faculty Memorial Hall, 2nd Floor).
+The Department of Public Safety, the deputy Title IX coordinator, and the dean of students will coordinate and assist in the investigation conducted by this office into any complaints involving staff or faculty, and play the main role in providing support for you separate from the investigation.

 Would I face conduct violations if I report that I am in a romantic or sexual relationship with a faculty or staff member that is prohibited?

-No, the faculty or staff member is the person who would be investigated for possibly violating the University’s policy because of the imbalance of power in the relationship.
+No, it is the faculty or staff member whose conduct would be investigated for possibly violating the University’s policy because of the imbalance of power in the relationship.

 Where can I see how many violations of Fordham’s sexual offense, stalking, and domestic or dating violence policy are reported?